Benhinneinflammation - Rehcore AB

 Periostitis

-Shin splints are pain along the inside of the shinbone, often with repetitive stress such as running, walking fast or jumping.
-The symptoms come on gradually and feel like a soreness or burning pain that worsens with activity.
-Untreated symptoms can affect everyday life, as even short walks or stairs can start to hurt.
-However, with the right measures, it is usually possible to relieve the pain and return to exercise safely.
+Shin splints involve pain along the inside of the shin bone, often due to repeated strain from activities like running, brisk walking, or jumping.
+The discomfort comes on gradually and feels like tenderness or a burning ache that worsens with activity.
+Untreated symptoms can affect daily life, as even short walks or climbing stairs become painful.
+However, with the right measures, it's usually possible to alleviate the pain and safely return to exercise.

 • Pain on the inside of the lower leg, especially during and after physical activity

-• Tenderness along the shinbone, sometimes even when pressed
+• Tenderness along the shin bone, sometimes even with pressure

-• Stiffness and aching pain in the lower leg, especially when warming up or when you start running
+• Stiffness and dull ache in the lower leg, especially during warm-up or when you start running

-• The pain often subsides with rest but may return when you put weight on the leg again.
+• The pain often subsides with rest but can return when you put weight on the leg again

-Periostitis is usually caused by repeated small loads that create irritation in the periosteum.
-Common causes include rapid increases in training volume, hard surfaces, worn or improper shoes, and lack of shock absorption.
-Certain biomechanical factors come into play, such as overpronation, tight calf muscles, or weak foot and hip stability.
-Running on hills, many jumps, or one-sided training can also trigger the condition.
-In addition, the risk increases with stress, poor recovery, and insufficient sleep.
+Shin splints are typically caused by repeated minor stresses that irritate the periosteum (the membrane covering the bone).
+Common causes include a rapid increase in training volume, hard surfaces, worn or incorrect shoes, and insufficient shock absorption.
+Certain biomechanical factors play a role, such as overpronation, stiff calf muscles, or weak foot and hip stability.
+Running uphill, frequent jumping, or repetitive training can also trigger the condition.
+Additionally, the risk increases with stress, poor recovery, and insufficient sleep.

-Furthermore, it is common for the muscles and tendons on the inside of the lower leg to become overstrained, which further increases the pressure against the bone.
-Stiffness in the calves and weak foot muscles can also contribute to the problem.
-You often notice the problems when starting a new training period or after taking a longer break from running.
+Furthermore, it is common for the muscles and tendons on the inside of the lower leg to become overstrained, which further increases pressure on the periosteum.
+Calf stiffness and weak foot muscles can also contribute to the problem.
+The problems are often noticed when starting a new training period or after a long break from running.

 Diagnosis

-The diagnosis of periostitis is usually made through a conversation and examination.
-The doctor or physiotherapist will ask about your exercise habits, how the pain started, and examine the leg for tenderness and swelling.
-Sometimes other causes of the pain may need to be ruled out, such as stress fractures or muscle tears, especially if the pain is very severe or does not go away with rest.
+The diagnosis of shin splints is in most cases made through an interview and physical examination.
+The doctor or physiotherapist will ask about your training habits, how the pain started, and examine your leg for tenderness and swelling.
+Sometimes, other causes of pain may need to be ruled out, such as stress fractures or muscle strains, especially if the pain is very severe or does not subside with rest.

-Treatment aims to reduce pain and inflammation and prevent new injuries.
-The first step is always to reduce or take a break from the activity that triggers the symptoms, such as running.
-Rest is important, but total inactivity is not recommended – instead, try to find alternative exercises that do not put as much strain on the lower legs, such as cycling or swimming.
+Treatment aims to reduce pain and inflammation and prevent further injuries.
+The first step is always to reduce or take a break from the activity that triggers the problems, such as running.
+Rest is important, but complete inactivity is not recommended – instead, try to find alternative exercises that do not stress the lower legs as much, such as cycling or swimming.

-Applying ice to the sore area can help with the pain, and in some cases, compression stockings can provide extra support.
-It is also wise to review your shoes and possibly change to a pair with better shock absorption or use inserts if necessary.
+Applying cold to the tender area can help with pain, and in some cases, compression stockings can provide extra support.
+It's also wise to check your shoes and possibly switch to a pair with better shock absorption or use insoles if needed.
 A physiotherapist can show you stretching and strengthening exercises for the calf and foot muscles, which often helps in the long run.

-For long-term problems, taping, laser or shockwave therapy may be appropriate, but for most people, self-care and gradual building up of training is sufficient.
-Avoid starting running again until you are completely pain-free when walking.
+For persistent problems, taping, laser, or shockwave therapy may be relevant, but for most people, self-care and a gradual build-up of training are sufficient.
+Avoid running again until you are completely pain-free when walking.

 Preventive measures

-Plan your training so that you increase the load gradually.
-Vary the surface and avoid too many hard sessions in a row.
-Replace worn shoes in time and choose models that suit your foot and running style.
-Include mobility for the calf and ankle, as well as strength for the foot, lower leg and hip for better control in the step.
-After tougher sessions, simple self-care is often enough: light movement, cooling down and recovery with sleep and nutrition.
-Small adjustments in everyday life make a big difference in avoiding relapse.
+Plan your training to gradually increase the load.
+Vary surfaces and avoid too many hard sessions in a row.
+Replace worn-out shoes in time and choose models that suit your foot and running style.
+Include mobility exercises for the calves and ankles, as well as strengthening for the foot, lower leg, and hip for better control in your stride.
+After tougher sessions, simple self-care is often enough: light mobility, cool-down, and recovery with sleep and nutrition.
+Small adjustments in daily life make a big difference in preventing recurrence.

-Contact your healthcare provider if the pain does not improve after two to three weeks of self-care and reduced strain.
-Seek help earlier if you have nighttime pain, significant swelling, redness, or if you suspect a stress fracture.
-Also contact your healthcare provider if the pain is interfering with your daily activities or if you experience numbness or muscle weakness.
+Contact healthcare if the pain does not improve after two to three weeks of self-care and reduced load.
+Seek help sooner if you experience nocturnal pain, significant swelling, redness, or if you suspect a stress fracture.
+Also, contact them if the pain hinders you in everyday life or if you feel numbness or muscle weakness.

 Recommended products

-Often four to eight weeks if treated early.
-Long-term problems may take longer, especially if you have continued to exercise despite the pain.
+Often four to eight weeks with early intervention.
+Chronic problems can take longer, especially if you continued training despite the pain.

-Yes, but switch to low-impact workouts like cycling or swimming.
-Avoid running and jumping until the pain is clearly reduced.
+Yes, but switch to low-impact exercises like cycling or swimming.
+Avoid running and jumping until the pain significantly decreases.

-Shoes with good shock absorption and stability help many people.
-If necessary, shoe inserts and shock absorbing soles can reduce the drag on the bone.
+Shoes with good shock absorption and stability help many.
+If necessary, shoe insoles and shock-absorbing soles can reduce the strain on the periosteum.

 Does compression help?

-Compression stockings can increase comfort and provide light support during everyday activities and recovery.
-Always combine with gradual increase.
+Compression stockings can increase comfort and provide light support during daily activities and return to activity.
+Always combine with gradual progression.

-Start with calf stretches, ankle mobility and light toe raises.
-Then progress to controlled strength for the foot, lower leg and hip.
+Start with calf stretches, ankle mobility, and light calf raises.
+Then progress with controlled strengthening for the foot, lower leg, and hip.

-How do I avoid relapse when I am pain-free?
+How do I avoid recurrence once I am pain-free?

-Increase the load slowly, vary the surface and change shoes in time.
+Increase the load slowly, vary surfaces, and replace shoes in time.
 Maintain mobility and strength as part of your weekly routine.

-Start with compression socks for comfort and shoe inserts or shock-absorbing insoles for relief.
-Add calf protectors if needed and follow a clear progression plan.
+Start with compression stockings for comfort and shoe insoles or shock-absorbing soles for relief.
+Add calf guards if needed and follow a clear progression plan.

 Text created by: